madison-housing-cs638/showcase-code/docs/updates/FinalReport.md

 <img src="./media/Accuracy_Sale_Year.svg" alt="image-20200524142738004" style="zoom:150%;" />

 It's important to note that this trend is not just demonstrating the fact that homes are getting more expensive over time, even adjusted for inflation.
-This is becasue we use a time-adjusted sales price when computing the accuracy of assessments, which generally raises the prices of older homes.
-However, it *is* possible that this trend is seen becasue homes sold most recently in the past are more likely to be older homes, with assessment values that reflect this.
+This is because we use a time-adjusted sales price when computing the accuracy of assessments, which generally raises the prices of older homes.
+However, it *is* possible that this trend is seen because homes sold most recently in the past are more likely to be older homes, with assessment values that reflect this.

 ## Question: How can assessment areas be improved?